8base/Documentation/docs/frontend/custom-frontend-logic-calling-a-function-from-an-event.md

 ---
-id: 'triggering-events-in-the-app-calling-frontend-functions-introduction'
+id: 'custom-frontend-logic-calling-a-function-from-an-event'
-sidebar_label: 'Introduction'
+sidebar_label: 'Calling a function from an event'
-slug: '/frontend/triggering-events-in-the-app/calling-frontend-functions/introduction'
+slug: '/frontend/custom-frontend-logic/calling-a-function-from-an-event'
 ---

 # Calling a Function from an Event

 This article describes how developers can call a function from an event.

 ___

 There are multiple ways to execute a Function in App Builder.
 One way is to use an Event.
 App Builder lets developers set event listeners on Components in the **Events** section of the Component's **Settings** (see screenshot above).